StarKeyJON/GraphBounty/README.md

   </ul>
   This would ideally be one marketplace subgraph.
   Due note, the PhamToken is a test token in place of PHUNKY, and the Mint contract will be the mainnet mint contract used to exchange PHNUNKY for PharOut NFTs.
+The devs total rewards are split in half, 1/2 goes to the dev multi-sig, the remaining 1/2 gets split between devs to claim daily.